chemistrywow31/CLAUDE-PUNK/readme.md

 - Summary text is capped at 20 characters for a clean look
 - Styled with the cyberpunk color palette: dark panel background with neon cyan border

+### Volume Control

+A floating volume control widget appears in the bottom-right corner of the screen.

+- Adjust the master volume slider (0–100) or click the mute button to toggle mute
+- Volume syncs across the Jukebox and Retro TV — one slider controls both

+### Auto-Reconnect

+If the WebSocket connection drops, the frontend automatically reconnects with exponential backoff (1s → 30s max).

+- A connection status indicator shows **● ONLINE** (green) or **● OFFLINE** (red)
+- On reconnect, the backend replays cached terminal output so xterm sessions restore their display
+- Stale patrons (sessions the backend no longer knows about) are cleaned up automatically

 ## Keyboard Shortcuts

 | Shortcut | Context | Action |